MicahElliott/flowrist/README.md

 (y◊), but is otherwise surprisingly good there, especially for `yo...`.
 And it's familiar from Qwerty.

 **Indexes are overloaded**.
-Yes `tpmvd` together result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ dances.
+Yes `tpmvd` together on left-index result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very well with some practice on their _index-middle_ dances.

-**Shortcuts left the left (non-mouse) hand**.
-Yeah, but there was no way `a` could stay on left. `w` is the other unfortunate victim.
+**Some `Ctrl-` shortcuts left the left (non-mouse) hand**.
+There was no way `a` could stay on left. `w` is the other unfortunate victim.
 Outside of Emacs, I use triple-click more often now instead of `Ctrl-a`.
 And I QMK-mapped `jr` combo to be `Ctrl-w`.
 And `bf` to be `Ctrl-Tab`.
 On the bright side, you now have `Ctrl-l` on the left.
-And it does help to have a `Ctrl` on the right hand too.
+And it does help to have a `Ctrl` key on the right hand too.
 You can probably re-bind some alternate on left-hand to handle the missing shortcuts.

 ## What's really wrong with Colemak?